rodrigoeduardo/tudu/README.md

 # Tudu

-This project is a challenge in a company's recruitment.
+This project is a challenge in a company's recruitment process.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

 ## How to run the application

 Clone the project.
 Open your terminal.
 Run `ng serve` for a dev server (you have to install Angular to do that).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## How to view the application

-The application is being hosted on Vercel.
-Click [here](https://vercel.com).